PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 +------------------------------------------+---------------------------+

-Example #2 sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'set_time()'' of class NTP, in file: 'adafruit_ntp.py.
+Example #2 sets the internal Realtime Clock of the microcontroller with the date and time received from the function 'set_time()' of class NTP, in file: 'adafruit_ntp.py'.
 The function 'set_time()' calls the function 'get_time' of class 'ESP_SPIcontrol' in file: '/lib/adafruit_esp32spi/adafruit_esp32spi.py' (or .mpy).
-The adafruit_ntp.NTP() function gets the datetime from the Adafruit NTP pool server, which has the following server string: '0.adafruit.pool.ntp.org'.
+The 'adafruit_ntp.NTP()' function gets the datetime from the Adafruit NTP pool server, which has the following server string: '0.adafruit.pool.ntp.org'.
 The adafruit module does not handle daylight savings or local time.
 It simply requests UTC from a NTP server.
 However the function 'refresh_from_NTP()' in this example, takes care of setting the built-in RTC by using the timezone offset that the script found by reading the